iPlumb3r/KeQuarks/Features/ReadMe.md

 Killer-Features
 -
-For the whole SEAMLESS <a href="https://github.com/iPlumb3r/BigPicture">"Big Picture"</a>, we need 3 very essential features :
+For the whole SEAMLESS <a href="https://github.com/iPlumb3r/BigPicture">"Big Picture"</a>, we need 3 essential features :

 <table>
     <thead>